 Of all the fruit to grow, berries are the best choice for a cold climate garden.
 Many of them are hardy to zone 3 and lower and ripen quickly.

-It often takes years till a fruit tree produces fruit, berries on the other hand are often bare fruit in the first few years.
+It often takes years till a fruit tree produces fruit, berries on the other hand often bear fruit in the first few years.

 Berries are a must-have for a permaculture garden, plant once and enjoy for many years.